PaloAltoNetworks/aws-transit-vpc/documentation/solution_overview.md

 5. When new PA Groups are created to support new VPCs, each node of the newly created PA Group should establish BGP peer with nodes associated with other PA groups which belong to the same AZ

 6. To avoid traffic from Subscribing VPC to pass through both the VPN tunnels (tunnel to Node1 and Node2 of the PA group it is associated with), BGP configuration on one of the node should have an MED value set that is different from the other.
 To satisfy this requirement, node1 of all PA group will be using "active" bgp peer group and node2 will be using "passive" bgp peer group.
-The difference between these peer groups is that "passive" peer group has an MED value set and "active" doesn't
+The difference between these peer groups is that "passive" peer group has an MED value set and "active" does not

 7. Minimum manual steps from a customer who want to setup this system

 8. Un subscription from the system should be automatic

-9. System shouldn't spin up new PA (or PA Group) if existing system have capacity to host new VPC
+9. System should not spin up new PA (or PA Group) if existing system have capacity to host new VPC

 10. When configuring AWS VPN, AWS allocates /30 ip ranges for each tunnel associated with a VPN GW.
 There could be conflict if subscribers are from different region or from different AWS accounts.